 noun (plural same or Cayugas)

-- 1A member of an American Indian people, one of the five of the original Iroquois confederacy, formerly inhabiting part of New York State.More example sentences
+1A member of an American Indian people, one of the Five Nations, formerly inhabiting New York.

 - The Oneidas subsequently joined, and later the Cayugas and Senecas.

 - The stock was issued to get the Cayugas to allow Empire to build one or more hotels that would complement the casino on taxable property off the raceway site, he said.

 - Among the Cayuga of New York state, the rules of a game of chance called dish, which were documented in the late nineteenth century, clearly demonstrate that the players understood the laws of probability.

 - The Cherokee language belongs to the Iroquoian family of languages and is therefore related to Mohawk, Seneca, Onondaga, Oneida, Cayuga, and Tuscarora, among others.

 - The Oneida language belongs to the Iroquoian language family, which also includes the Mohawk, Onondaga, Cayuga, and Seneca tongues.